carolzhou/multiPhATE/README.md

 #### PHATE PIPELINE OUTPUT FILES

-In the user-specified output directory (<genomeDir>), under PipelineOutput/, the following files will be written:
+In the user-specified output directory (eg, myGenomeDir/), under PipelineOutput/, the following files will be written:

 gene-call outputs from each of the gene callers that was run, including a gff-formatted output file